 15. “There are children/women/etc suffering in this world too.
 Why don’t you do something for them?”

 There are lots of issues that deserve our attention – how do we decide on which to fight for?
 To shine a light on this question, I’ll tell you my personal reasons for dedicating my time to animal rights.
 Currently we breed and kill animals (sentient beings who feel pain and emotions) at such a rate that we can’t even quantify the number.
 The number is so large it exceeds all humans who have ever died of any war in history.
 This is astronomical.
-And it is not happening because of one corrupt government or tyrannical leader somewhere on the other side of the world, it’s happening because of a system that all of us are a part of.
+And this is not happening because of one corrupt government or tyrannical leader somewhere on the other side of the world, it’s happening because of a system that all of us are a part of.
 It’s not happening because of a few evil people, it’s happening because of masses of indifferent people who don’t realise the impact of their everyday behaviour.
 We are all responsible for driving this system, and ultimately for breaking it apart.
-Purely for effectiveness, I stand for animal rights because it is the area where I believe having an impact will mean reducing suffering in the area where it is most rampant.
+Purely for effectiveness, I stand for animal rights because it is the area where I believe having an impact will mean reducing suffering where it is most rampant.

 I also stand for animals because they are among the most vulnerable and dehumanised beings.
-They have little to no legal protection (particularly the ones we eat).
+They have little to no legal protection, particularly the ones we eat.
 They have become so demeaned that they are not even given status of sentience, meaning legally speaking – they are considered objects and property, not living, feeling creatures with their own desires.
 They are placed so low on our scale of moral consideration, that the work to help animals is going to take all the voices we can possibly get, even just to be considered worthy of some of the basic rights we expect of our companion animals at home, our children, or ourselves.